-• Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy.

-- The forwarding of any chain messages/emails is not permitted. - Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts. - Members of the community will immediately inform the Executive Head Teacher if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site. - We will have a dedicated email for reporting wellbeing and pastoral issues.
-This inbox will be managed by designated and trained staff.
+- Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy. - The forwarding of any chain messages/emails is not permitted. - Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts. - Members of the community will immediately inform Rob Newlands (DSL) if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site. - We will have a dedicated email for reporting wellbeing and pastoral issues.
+This inbox will be managed by designated and trained staff (Sophie Shannon; DDSL/SENCO & Inclusion Manager).